admin-learnseeker/frontend-internship-test-2021/README.md

 ## Submission

+1. Don't fork this repo, create a new private repository
-1. Share your solution via URL to your private git repository (add admin-learnseeker as a contributor with atleast view access)
+2. Share your solution via URL to your private git repository (add admin-learnseeker as a contributor with atleast view access)
-2. Create a 30s-2min video (hosted on youtube as unlisted) showcasing the application's use.
+3. Create a 30s-2min video (hosted on youtube as unlisted) showcasing the application's use.

 Submit your repo URL and video 48 hours after you receive these instructions.